chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 ### Service Group

-The _Service Group_ column lists the Service Group name and the number of healthy services, services reporting an _OK_ status, out of the total number of services in the group.
+The _Service Group_ column lists the Service Group name and the number of healthy services, which are services reporting an _OK_ status, out of the total number of services in the group.
 A broken chain icon appears if there are any disconnected services in the group, along with the number of disconnected services.

 ### Additional Service Group Information